With billions of users globally, Facebook is obviously doing something right, offering a service that is very much in demand.

 - Friends of friends

 In this area, you can also control whether your Facebook profile will be found via a search engine query.
-Depending on the purpose of your Facebook account, you may or may not wish to change this setting by checking or unchecking the tick box.
+Depending on the purpose of your Facebook account (for example, personal or business), you may or may not wish to change this setting by checking or unchecking the tick box.

 Now that we’ve looked at how you can take control of your Facebook privacy settings, it’s time to switch our attention to the security aspects of the social media behemoth.